wp-plugins/wp-mass-delete/readme.txt

 The WP Mass Delete plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) allows you to mass delete WordPress posts and pages according to the specified conditions such as date range, post status, post content, etc.

-Please use it carefully!

-More usage info can be found at the [plugin's homepage](http://www.cyberseo.net/wp-mass-delete/ "WP Mass Delete").

 == Installation ==

 1. Upload 'wp-flash.php' to the '/wp-content/plugins/' directory